Fifth stop: Guadalajara!

 Area Internacional - Stand HH7

-At the BCBF stand visitors from all over the world and in particular from Latin America, where FIL is the largest publishing event, will be able to find a selection of the best of recent Italian publishing at the exhibition Ibby Italia Choice 2025: Words, Images and Stories, the fourth selection of the best Italian releases for children and young adults, which includes titles published between June 2024 and July 2025, divided into the following categories: illustrated books, fiction, poetry, non-fiction, comics and graphic novels, as well as books for early childhood.
+At the BCBF stand visitors from all over the world and in particular from Latin America, where FIL is the largest publishing event, were able to find a selection of the best of recent Italian publishing at the exhibition Ibby Italia Choice 2025: Words, Images and Stories, the fourth selection of the best Italian releases for children and young adults, which includes titles published between June 2024 and July 2025, divided into the following categories: illustrated books, fiction, poetry, non-fiction, comics and graphic novels, as well as books for early childhood.

-Finally, BCBF is calling on the international children’s book community attending FIL to join the conversation “Artistic Creation and at-Risk Childhoods”: the panel will explore how conflict and inequality influence artistic creation for children and young people (2 December, 3pm – 3:50pm, Foro de Industria – Corridor HH – Área Internacional).
+Finally, the conversation “Artistic Creation and at-Risk Childhoods”: the panel explored how conflict and inequality influence artistic creation for children and young people.
 Speakers include: Dolores Prades (founder, director and editor of Instituto Emília, Brazil), Adolfo Córdova (author, Mexico), Negrescolor (author and illustrator, Spain), Sara Bertrand (author, Chile) and Amanda Mijango (author and illustrator, Mexico).

 BACK